MaxOrtGit/Uncrop-Scripts/README.md

 1. go to media pool root folder and right click > New Bin and name it ToConvert (case sensitive)
 2. drag all images with the formatted names into the folder
 3. add last image and name it the image number (if it is the 8th image name it "8.png") all files must be named in file explorer
-4. drag first clip onto time line
+4. drag first clip onto timeline
 5. hover over it and open fusion
 6. select MediaIn1
 7. go to menu bar and click Workspace > Scripts > VariablePan

-If you have any questions dont be scared to msg or email me.
+If you have any questions don't be scared to msg or email me.
 My email is maxrort@gmail.com